kubernetes/website/content/en/docs/reference/kubernetes-api/policy-resources/validating-admission-policy-binding-v1.md

 ## ValidatingAdmissionPolicyBinding {#ValidatingAdmissionPolicyBinding}

-ValidatingAdmissionPolicyBinding binds the ValidatingAdmissionPolicy with paramerized resources.
+ValidatingAdmissionPolicyBinding binds the ValidatingAdmissionPolicy with parameterized resources.
 ValidatingAdmissionPolicyBinding and parameter CRDs together define how cluster administrators configure policies for clusters.

 For a given admission request, each binding will cause its policy to be evaluated N times, where N is 1 for policies/bindings that don't use params, otherwise N is the number of parameters selected by the binding.